AudioBible/KJV/MUSIC.md

 **Note:** You can use [http://listenonrepeat.com](http://listenonrepeat.com) for any videos that you want to listen to on repeat!

 **Note:** Some songs may have explicit language.
 Please don't judge people for the language they use or their personality.
 Lest you be judged the way you judge!
-Listen the message they are saying.
+Listen to the message they are saying.
 Most of all please share the love with others!
-It's a lot worse to be out there killing people over oil/dropping a real bomb, than to say a four letter word/dropping the F-bomb.
+It's a lot worse to be out there killing people over oil, dropping a real bomb, than saying a four letter word, dropping the F-bomb.
 Who's side are you on?
 If it's not blaspheming the name of Jesus Christ then whats the problem, are you conditioned?

 [![Best-of-PayDay-Monsanto](images/Best-of-PayDay-Monsanto.png)](https://www.youtube.com/watch?v=prjXQd7rB5w)